mklilley/slidee/README.md

 To customise the look of your presentations, you can add your own css.
 Slidee will look for a file named `slidee.css` in the location that you run `npx slidee` and apply those styles on top of the default.

-For example, to customise the slide and font colours, use:
+An example that allows you to customise the slide and font colours is:
 ```css
 body {
     background-color: #3c2157 !important;